oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

       chunks = text_splitter.split_text(text)
       print(chunks[0])
 ```
 We print the first chunk for your feedback.
-You can also change the chunk size and overlap size and re-run the code to see the effect.

-7. Add metadata such as id to each chunk for the database table.
+7. The code adds metadata such as id to each chunk for the database table.
 Click **Run** to execute the code.

 ```python
       # Create metadata wrapper to store additional information in the vector store